WilliamRagstad/WilliamRagstad.github.io/content/posts/agentic-missing-piece/index.md

 With agentic workflows, computers suggest code and people check direction.
 This shift exposes limits in our languages, compilers, and tools.[^TDFlow]

+In practice, tools like **Claude Code** and **OpenCode** are making agentic workflows part of everyday development, not just demos.
+As adoption grows, teams converge on orchestration patterns such as planner/executor loops, tool routing, reflection, and multi-agent decomposition.
+One popular "overnight iteration" pattern is the **Ralph Wiggum** self-referential development loop, where you keep the agent running and iterating persistently.
+In the morning, you review any changes made to the project.[^ClaudeCode][^OpenCode][^AIAgentDesignPatterns][^RalphVentureBeat][^RalphRepo][^RalphAwesomeClaude]

 ## The Bottleneck

 With agents, producing another implementation is almost free.